-What Is Reality Capture?
+What Is Reality Capture and digital twin generation?

 On first thought, reality capture might seem like a hypothetical technique from the Star Wars movie.
 But, can you actually aim to capture reality in real time?
 Well, yes, and the good news is that reality capture has already revolutionized manufacturing, engineering and architecture industries (AEC).